polybuildr/code-quickref/pages/cpp.md

 # C++ Standard Library Quickref

+This is a _simplified_ quick reference of a few things from the C++ Standard Library.

 In case of any mistakes below, please please [file an issue on the GitHub repo](https://github.com/polybuildr/code-quickref/issues/new).

 ## Contents